duhow/wibox/docs/codes.md

 Device is `/dev/ttySGK1`.
 Direction `in` means read, `out` means write.

+`uCrc` is calculated with sum of all bytes except last, and last value. (?)

 | Code | Direction | Name | Description |
 |------|-----------|------|-------------|
 | `FB 11 00 1C` | in | AlarmReport | Calling at door from the outside.
 Additional params: ch = 1 |